-PSR is working collaboratively with the Department of Health to improve data analytics relating to practitioners and corporate practices.
+PSR continues to work collaboratively with the Department of Health and Aged Care to improve data analytics relating to practitioners and corporate practices.

-PSR continues to enhance its legal expertise and capability to ensure competent and effective assistance to the Director, PSR Committees, and the Determining Authority in light of the greater complexity of matters being reviewed and investigated, and to ensure that PSR's processes are fair to the persons under review.
+PSR has maintained and enhanced its legal expertise and capability to ensure competent and effective assistance is provided to the Director, PSR Committees, and the Determining Authority and to ensure that PSR's processes are fair to persons under review.

 PSR recognises the importance of maintaining its capability to undertake its core functions by managing risks and ensuring it minimises its regulatory impact while still ensuring the integrity of the scheme.
-Minimising challenges to findings and reducing regulatory burden on industry is an important future driver for PSR.